-|OB2||Graduates should have the technical proficiency needed for the engineering technology practice, which will also serve as a foundation to engage in life-long learning.|
+|OB2||Develops within our graduates the technical proficiency needed for the engineering technology practice, which will also serve as a foundation to engage in life-long learning.|

-|OB3||Graduates should be able to effectively use technology for problem solving, decision making, implementation, management, and optimization of systems and processes.|
+|OB3||Develops graduates who can effectively use technology for problem solving, decision making, implementation, management, and optimization of systems and processes.|

-|OB5||Graduates should understand the need to maintain the highest ethical and professional standards and a commitment to protect the public interest, safety, and the environment.|
+|OB5||Develops within our graduates an understanding of the need to maintain the highest ethical and professional standards and a commitment to protect the public interest, safety, and the environment.|

 Developed based on dialogue with constituents.
 What students are expected to know and be able to do by the time of graduation.